gruntjs/grunt-contrib-connect/README.md

 ## Connect task
 _Run this task with the `grunt connect` command._

 Note that this server only runs as long as grunt is running.
 Once grunt's tasks have completed, the web server stops.
-This behavior can be changed with the [keepalive](#keepalive) option, and can be enabled ad-hoc by running the task like `grunt connect::keepalive`.
+This behavior can be changed with the [keepalive](#keepalive) option, and can be enabled ad-hoc by running the task like `grunt connect:keepalive`.

 This task was designed to be used in conjunction with another task that is run immediately afterwards, like the [grunt-contrib-qunit plugin](https://github.com/gruntjs/grunt-contrib-qunit) `qunit` task.
 ### Options